Vijay-Nirmal/WebInteractMCP/website/content/blog/introducing-webintractmcp.md

 ---
-title: "Introducing WebIntractMCP: Transforming Web Applications into MCP Servers"
+title: "Introducing WebInteractMCP: Transforming Web Applications into MCP Servers"
 date: "2025-01-07"
 author: "Vijay Nirmal"
-excerpt: "Discover how WebIntractMCP revolutionizes web automation by enabling any web application to become an MCP server with real-time two-way communication."
+excerpt: "Discover how WebInteractMCP revolutionizes web automation by enabling any web application to become an MCP server with real-time two-way communication."
 tags: ["mcp", "web-automation", "chatbot-integration", "announcement"]
 ---

-# Introducing WebIntractMCP: Transforming Web Applications into MCP Servers
+# Introducing WebInteractMCP: Transforming Web Applications into MCP Servers

-Today, I'm excited to introduce **WebIntractMCP**, an innovative open-source ecosystem that bridges the gap between web applications and the Model Context Protocol (MCP).
+Today, I'm excited to introduce **WebInteractMCP**, an innovative open-source ecosystem that bridges the gap between web applications and the Model Context Protocol (MCP).
 This groundbreaking project enables any web application to become an MCP server, allowing chatbots and AI clients to control user sessions seamlessly.

 ## The Problem We're Solving